KIT-MAMID/mamid/USERMANUAL.md

                 If a problem occurs in a slave, it will be set to problematic.
 This happens automatically.
  - Possible Problems:
     1. Slave is unreachable: Occurs when a slave does not respond.
-	   Check if a slave instance of mamid is running at the specified port.
+	   Check if a slave instance of MAMID is running at the specified port.
 	   Check if the associated host is running as planned.
  - Create slave:
     1. Use [Create new slave] in the top right corner of the slave view or [New Slave] in the sidebar.